Restaurant Insurance Cost: Market Ranges + Calculator

 • Seating capacity

 Premises Liability premium scales with occupancy.
 A 50-seat restaurant carries materially lower GL premium than a 200-seat restaurant, holding revenue equal.
 Underwriters use occupancy as a proxy for foot-traffic + slip-and-fall exposure.
-Insureon.
+III Commercial Insurance Basics.

 • Delivery operations

 If you have delivery drivers using personal vehicles, you need a Hired & Non-Owned Auto (HNOA) endorsement ($50–$300/year).
 If you own delivery vehicles, you need full Commercial Auto.
 Drivers' MVR history affects rate.
-IRMI + Progressive Commercial.
+IRMI + III commercial-insurance basics.

 • Employee count + payroll